gordIRL/AdvancedProgramming/README.md

 in DBS, Dublin Business School.

 Includes:
-A calculator programmed in C# with unit test which was then ported into Python.
+A calculator programmed in C# with accompanying unit tests which was then ported into Python.

 All other applications were developed in C#, using Visual Studio:

 Streaming Files (reading and writing files)
 Regular Expressions (regex)
 Using version control (GIT)
-Hot Tipster App.
+ & Hot Tipster App.